Daniel-KM/Omeka-S-module-Reference/README.md

 ```

 The references are available via the api in `/api/references` too.
 Arguments are
+the same than above: the search query + a `metadata` array for the list of
+fields to get, and an array of `options` to use.
+The same feature is available
-the same than above.
-This feature is available via the module [Api Info] too,
+via the module [Api Info] too on `/api/infos/references`.
-with a different format and on `/api/infos/references`.

 ### Tree view